tillitis/tkey-verification/README.md

 provisioned, typically by [Tillitis](https://tillitis.se/) the original vendor.

-*Note well*: If your TKey has been provisioned by someone else, like your IT department, you will need to run their version of the `tkey-verification` program instead of this one.
+*Note well*: If your TKey has been provisioned by you or someone else, like your IT department, you will need to run their version of the `tkey-verification` program instead of this one.

 ## Installation